 - “Funding Opportunities: HTCs, New Funds and Equity Sourcing” panel: Peter Sargent from MHIC (Massachusetts Housing Investment Corporation), Eric Klipfer from RBC and Joe Reilly from CDT (Community Development Trust).
 Nick Ratti, partner at CohnReznick, moderated.

-- “Business Strategy: Succession and Continuity” panel: Bryan Shumway of Wish Rock was joined by CohnReznick’s Brian Newman (with expertise in the formation, operation and dissolution of partnerships, C-Corps, S-Corps and LLCs) and Joy Matak focused on trusts and estates.
+- “Business Strategy: Succession and Continuity” panel: Bryan Shumway of Wish Rock was joined by CohnReznick’s Brian Newman (with expertise in the formation, operation and dissolution of partnerships, C-Corps, S-Corps and LLCs).
 Wendy Tillery, partner at CohnReznick, moderated.